Almost Public Quantum Coins: Multiverifier attacks

 \begin{definition}[Multiverifier nonadaptive unforgeability] A money scheme $\MS$ is (standard) \mnauf if it is rationally unforgeable in Game~\ref{game:multi_nonadapt_unforge} with respect to the utility function, $\uflmna$ is as defined in \cref{eq:byzantine_multi_rational_utility_def}, i.e., for every QPA (Quantum Poly-time Algorithm) $\adv$ in Game~\ref{game:multi_nonadapt_unforge} there exists a negligible function $\negl$ such that, \footnote{Clearly, multiverifier nonadaptive unforgeability implies multiverifier rational nonadaptive unforgeability.} \end{definition}

 At this point, it might seem that Game~\ref{game:multi_nonadapt_unforge} is very similar to Game~\ref{game:nonadapt_unforge_strongest} since going for adaptive verifications is similar to submitting to multiple verifiers on the fly.
 It might seem that the utilities $\uflmna(\adv)$ (same as $\uanmna(\mnauf^{\adv,\MS}_{\secpar})$) and $\uanmna(\adv)$ (same as $\uanmna(\mnauf^{\adv,\MS}_{\secpar})$) defined with respect to Game~\ref{game:multi_nonadapt_unforge} is equivalent to the utilities $\uana(\uf^{\adv,\MS}_\secpar)$ and $\ufla(\uf^{\adv,\MS}_\secpar)$ in Game~\ref{game:nonadapt_unforge_strongest}.
-Indeed, they are the same when the verification procedures ($\verify_\pk$ if the scheme is public and $\verify_\sk$ if it is private) are stateless, i.e., the verification key is classical.
-However if the verification key is not classical, then going for adaptive verifications in Game~\ref{game:nonadapt_unforge_strongest} is not the same as submitting to multiple verifier in Game~\ref{game:multi_nonadapt_unforge}.
+Indeed, they are the same when the verification key of the verification procedures ($\verify_\pk$ if the scheme is public and $\verify_\sk$ if it is private) is a fixed classical string.
+However, if the verification key is not a fixed classical string, then going for adaptive verifications in Game~\ref{game:nonadapt_unforge_strongest} is not the same as submitting to multiple verifiers in Game~\ref{game:multi_nonadapt_unforge}.
 This is because each verifier starts with a fresh key in Game~\ref{game:multi_nonadapt_rational-fair}, but the adaptive queries in Game~\ref{game:nonadapt_unforge_strongest} are instead answered using the same key, which might itself change along the way.

-Moreover, it holds that the notions of unforgeability (both standard and rational) with respect to the multiverifier nonadaptive all-or-nothing utility defined in \cref{eq:multi_rational_utility_def} is at least strong as the notion of unforgeability with respect to the adaptive all-or-nothing utility (as defined in \cref{eq:all-or-nothing_adaptive_utility_def}).
-In other words, \begin{remark} For every $\adv$ in Game~\ref{game:nonadapt_unforge_strongest}, there exists an $\bdv$ in Game~\ref{game:multi_nonadapt_unforge} such that,